sloalchemist/potions/README.md

 **3. Go grab your ably account token.**
 - Create an Ably account if you don't have one already.
 On the dashboard, navigate to Account > My Access Tokens.
 Create a new token, **checking all of the permissions boxes**.
 Copy the token and paste it into your newly created `terraform.tfvars` file as your `ably_account_token`.

-**4. Download docker desktop.**
+**4. Download and start docker desktop.**
 - Download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-- Make sure the daemon is running before proceeding.
+- **Make sure the daemon is running before proceeding**.
 You can do this visually in the docker desktop app or using any of the methods described [here](https://chatgpt.com/share/67ace93b-7a4c-8003-8eed-e599196ddb2a).
+- Create an account on Docker in the desktop app to allow you to pull docker images from the docker hub.

 **4. Run Terraform**